The influence of finite size particles on fluid velocity and transport though porous media

 \subsection{Transport properties}

-To illustrate the impact of the suspended particles confinement condition not only on the velocity field, but also on their own transport properties, we track them over time.
+We track the suspension particles over time to illustrate their effect on the velocity field as well as their own transport properties.
 Figure~\ref{fig7} visualizes particle streamlines at $1000/t^*$ for the geometry $\Omega_9$: for point-like particles, and particles of radius $a=1, 2, 4$.
 The starting locations of particles on the left boundary are the same for all simulations and are flux-weighted~\citep{deAnnaPRF2017}.
 However, the trajectories develop in a very different manner depending on the pore structure.
-Due to the finite-size of particles and their interaction with the fluid, trajectories tend to spread over the computational domain.
+Due to the finite size of particles and their interaction with the fluid, trajectories tend to spread over the computational domain.
 The color coding is as in Figure~\ref{fig0}(d).
-While for point-like particles the divergence free velocity field implies that trajectories never cross, for finite size particles this is no longer true, see the mixing colors in Figure~\ref{fig7}.
+While for point-like particles the divergence free velocity field implies that trajectories never cross, for finite size particles this is no longer true.
+See the mixing colors in Figure~\ref{fig7}.
 This effect increases with the suspended particle radius.
-The trajectory spreading clearly invades low velocity regions which where poorly invaded by point-particles.
+The trajectory spreading clearly invades low velocity regions which are poorly invaded by point particles.